Skip to main content

 A white walled room containing a long table with several chairs and a projector screen

-Room 108 is bookable for lab meeting, small seminars, research presentations, etc. To book this space please email caftech@uoguelph.ca for further details.
+Room 108 is bookable for lab meetings, small seminars, research presentations, etc. To book this space, please email caftech@uoguelph.ca.

 Cage Washing Facility